+FORM 10-K ----------- --
-X Annual Report Pursuant December 31, 2022 curities Exchange Act of 1934 for the Fiscal Year Ended Transition Report Pursu from to Securities Exchange Act of 1934 for the Transition Period Commission File N o.
-001-12257 MERO CURY GENERA L CORPORATION (Exact name of registrant as s pecified in its charter) California (State or other jurisdiction of incorporation or organization) 95-2211612 (I.R.S.
-Employer Identification No.) 4484 Wilshire Boulevard Los Angeles, California dress of principal executive offices) 90010 (Zip Code) s Title of Each Class Securities registered pursuant to Section 12(b) of the Act: Name of Each Exchange on Which Registered Į Common Stock MCY New York Stock Exchange Ind licate by about mark if th Securities registered pursuant to None o Section 12(g) of the Act: asoned issuer, as defined in Rule 405 of the Securities t.
-Yes No □ e registiant is a wen-known sea isolied issuer, as defined in Rule 403 of the Securities licate by check mark if the t.
-Yes □ No 🗷 registrant is not required to file e reports pursuant to Section 13 or Section 15(d) of the Sec curities Exchange Act of 193 4 during the preceding 12 months (reports required to be filed by Section 13 or 15(d) of the for for such shorter period that the registrant was required to its for the past 90 days.
-Yes \square No \square pur rsuant to Rule 405 of Regula onically every Interactive Data File required to be submitted during the preceding 12 months (or for such shorter period

-- erging growth company.
-See the definitions of "large filer, a non-accelerated filer, a saccelerated filer," "accelerated hange Act.
-Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company 5 - • ot to use the extended transition t to Section 13(a) of the Exchang ontrol over financial rep orting under Section 404(b) or o its management's assessment f the Sarbanes-Oxley Act (15 If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\$240.10D-1(b)$. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \square The aggregate market value of the registrant's common equity held by non-affiliates of the registrant at June 30, 2022 was \$1,176,396,246 (which represents 26,555,220 shares of common equity held by non-affiliates multiplied by \$44.30, the closing sales price on the New York Stock Exchange for such date, as reported by the Wall Street Journal).
-At February 9, 2023, the registrant had issued and outstanding an aggregate of 55,371,127 shares of its Common Stock.
-Documents I ncorporated by Reference Certain information from the registrant's definitive proxy statement for the 2023 Annual Meeting of Shareholders is incorporated herein by reference into Part III hereof.
+Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the Fiscal Year Ended

+☐ Transition Report P from Securities Exchange Act of 1934 for the Transition Period Commission File N No. 001-12257 ME RCURY GENERA L CORPORATION (Exact name of registrant as specified in its charter) California 95-2211612 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 4484 Wilshire Boulevard Los Angeles, California (Address of principal executive offices) 90010 (Zip Code) Registrant's telephone number, inclu nding area code: (323) 937-1060 Securities registered pursuant t o Section 12(b) of the Act: Title of Each Class Securities registered pursuant to Trading Symbol(s) o Section 12(b) of the Act: Name of Each Exchange on Which Registered Title of Each Class Common Stock '' Common Stock Indicate by check mark Trading Symbol(s) MCY Securities registered pursuant to None Name of Each Exchange on Which Registered New York Stock Exchange To Section 12(g) of the Act: Common Stock Indicate by check mark Act.
+Yes ⊠ No □ Securities registered pursuant to None if the registrant is a well-known se Name of Each Exchange on Which Registered New York Stock Exchange To Section 12(g) of the Act: Common Stock Indicate by check mark Act.
+Yes ☑ No □ Indicate by check mark in the Trading Symbol(s) MCY Securities registered pursuant to None if the registrant is a well-known set of the registrant is not required to fill whether the registrant (1) has filed all f 1934 during the preceding 12 months Name of Each Exchange on Which Registered New York Stock Exchange To Section 12(g) of the Act: asoned issuer, as defined in Rule 405 of the Securities reporting company, or an eme erging growth company.
+S celerated filer, an accelerated filer, a non- see the definitions of "large accelerated any" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer X Acceler ated filer Non-accelerated filer □ Smaller reporting company Emerging growth company f the registrant has elected not to use the g standards provided pursuant to Section effectiveness of its internal co ontrol over financial repor a report on and attestation to its managing under Section 404(b) of the Sarbaared or issued its audit report.
+Act, indicate by check mark whether the error to previously issued financial statem the ions are restatements that required a rece executive officers during the relevant re Indicate by check mark whether the registrant is a shell con npany (as defined in Rule 12b-2 of the Ac et).
+Yes \square No $ reve{Z}$ \$803,841,584 (which represents s 26,555,718 shares of con equity held by non-affiliates of the regis amon equity held by non-affiliates multip as reported by the Wall Street Journal).
+At February 8, 2024, the registre ant had issued and outstand ing an aggregate of 55,371,127 shares of its Common Stock. registrant's definitive pr corporated by Reference oxy statement for the 2024 Annual M feeting of Shareholders s is incorporated herein by reference e iiito part III nereoi.